-Dr Wayt Thomas brings after his expedition in the forest plants to study at the NYGB.
-At the end of the presentation at PS84, Dr Thomas will invite children to create a Herbarium as a botanist.
-The Herbarium will be exhibited in class.
+After his expedition in the forest, Dr. Wayt Thomas brought plants to study at the NYGB.
+At the end of the presentation at PS84, Dr Thomas will invite children to create an herbarium as a botanist.
+The herbaria will be exhibited in class.

-In Spring 2019, children will visit the GreenSchool and will join the Workshop Life in the Rain Forest at the New York Botanical Garden in Queens.
-During this workshop, students will explore the amazing rain forest exhibits in the Conservatory, learn about plant adaptations, and potup a rain forest plant to take back to the classroom.
+In spring 2019, children will visit the GreenSchool and join the Workshop Life in the Rain Forest at the New York Botanical Garden in Queens.
+During this workshop, students will explore the amazing rain forest exhibits in the Conservatory, learn about plant adaptations, and pot a rain forest plant to take back to the classroom.

 The visit will also encourage each student to take a walk through the rain forest that they see in their mind, and to explore it as fully as possible.
 After the students have opened their eyes, drawing materials will be distributed.
 They will create a picture of the rain forest that they imagined.
 When the pieces are finished, students will share and explain their work.

-In class, with the science teacher, Ms Aponte, they will learn about climate and what does mean Climate change.
+In class with science teacher Ms. Aponte, they will learn about climate and the meaning of climate change.

 -What is climate?